The Best Disney World Tips and Tricks With Kids

 - Bring snacks in resealable bags

 - Try Dole Whip in MK – It’s pineapple and ice-cream.
-Use mobile ordering on the My Disney Experience app
+Use mobile ordering on the My Genie App

 - MNSSHP (Mickey’s not so scary Halloween party) do it at the beginning of your holiday then you won’t have to buy any snacks the rest of the holiday or use up your suitcase space.

-- If you are the on QS dining plan, get a BOG breakfast reservation for 8am.
+- Grab a ‘Be Our Guest’ BOG breakfast reservation for 8am.
 Gets you in the park nice & early, plus you get on a lot of rides before it gets too busy.

 - The cashier kiosks at the quick service restaurants have a line on each side.
 Look for the one with the shortest line.